-UT Southwestern Medical Center's Division of Epidemiology has helped the Division of Cardiology design and implement the Dallas Heart Study, a multiethnic population-based study of 6,101 adults from Dallas County, Texas.
-A major emphasis of the study is to better understand why heart disease is more frequent and cause greater mortality rates in black Americans.
+UT Southwestern Medical Center's Epidemiology faculty has helped the Division of Cardiology design and implement the Dallas Heart Study, a multiethnic population-based study of 6,101 adults from Dallas County, Texas.
+A major emphasis of the study is to better understand why heart disease is more frequent and causes greater mortality rates in black Americans.

-After assisting with the initial study design, random sample selection, and survey, the Division has assisted with a community clinical trial which demonstrated that blood pressure measurement by barbers can improve blood pressure control in black men with hypertension.
+After assisting with the initial study design, random sample selection, and survey, Epidemiology faculty assisted with a community clinical trial which demonstrated that blood pressure measurement by barbers can improve blood pressure control in black men with hypertension.

 Hess PL, Reingold JS, Jones J, Fellman MA, Knowles P, Ravenell JE, Kim S, Okoro, C, Ogunji R, Knowles P, Leonard D, Wilson RP, Haley RW, Ferdinand KC, Freeman A, Victor RG.
 Barbershops as hypertension detection, referral, and follow-up centers for African-American men.
 Hypertension 2007; 49: 1040-1046.